Programs & Initiatives

 The Council has three primary roles and missions (1) consultation on the expenditures of the local impact funds, (2) review of the Casino licensee’s master plan for the development of the Casino site, and (3) consultation on transportation planning.

 PCDA’s original purpose was to allocate Racetrack Impact Funds.
-Slots legislation gives PCDA an advisory role in determining funding allocations for slots revenue designated for Park Heights area (Park Heights Master Plan, 1 mile radius, Northwest Community Planning Forum SNAP, Liberty-Wabash area, and Coldspring Newton).
+Slots legislation gives PCDA an advisory role in determining funding allocations for slots revenue designated for the Park Heights Master Plan area and the surrounding neighborhoods (1 mile radius: Northwest Community Planning Forum SNAP, Liberty-Wabash area, and Coldspring Newton).